Financial-Times/origami/apps/website/_posts/2023-05-31-newsletter.md

 ## Special Thanks

-We had few contributors who helped us to improve Origami components and we want to thank them for their contributions.
+We had a few contributors who helped us to improve Origami components and we want to thank them for their contributions.
 Thanks to Juan Sanchez Alcala for contributing to `o-topper`, `o-video` and `o-comments` components.

 Special thanks to Anna Bebb for deprecating  the `n-sliding-popup` component – that prompted us to write some docs on how to do deprecate Origami components.
 Now we have a [guide on how to deprecate Origami components](https://origami.ft.com/documentation/components/versioning/#deprecate-a-component)